Javascript Menu by Deluxe-Menu.com

 I will never desert you, nor will I ever forsake you.
 NASB

 Although double negatives are fairly common, triple negatives are quite rare, only occurring a half dozen times in the entire New Testament.
 To have both a double and a triple negative in the same sentence is extremely unusual.
-With the Faithful New Testament, English readers can see for themselves the emphasis in the Original:
+With the Faithful New Testament, English readers can see for themselves the emphasis in the Original: This powerful emphasis is completely lost in other translations.

 Or consider: